 - Doubtful Loan

 - Loss Loan

-- o NPA ratios
+- NPA ratios

 - Gross NPA to gross advances

 - Net NPA to net advances

-- o Movement of Non Performing Assets
+- Movement of Non Performing Assets

-- o Write off of Loans and Interest Suspense
+- Write off of Loans and Interest Suspense

-- o Movements in Loan Loss Provisions and Interest Suspense
+- Movements in Loan Loss Provisions and Interest Suspense

-- o Details of additional Loan Loss Provisions
+- Details of additional Loan Loss Provisions

+- Segregation of investment portfolio into Held for trading, Held to maturity and Available for sale category

 - 3. Risk Management Function

 - For each separate risk area (Credit, Market and Operational risk), banks must describe their risk management objectives and policies, including:

 - Strategies and processes;

 - > The structure and organization of the relevant risk management function;

 - > The scope and nature of risk reporting and/or measurement systems; and

-- Policies for hedging and/or mitigating risk and strategies, and processes for monitoring the continuing effectiveness of hedges/mitigants.
+- ➤ Policies for hedging and/or mitigating risk and strategies, and processes for monitoring the continuing effectiveness of hedges/mitigants.

 - Types of eligible credit risk mitigants used and the benefits availed under CRM.

 - b.
 All commercial banks should make following disclosures on a quarterly basis on their respective websites.

-- Tier 1 capital and a breakdown of its components;
+- o Tier 1 capital and a breakdown of its components;

 - Tier 2 capital and a breakdown of its components;

 - Detailed information about the Subordinated Term Debts with information on the outstanding amount, maturity, amount raised during the year and amount eligible to be reckoned as capital funds.

 - Deductions from capital;

 - Total qualifying capital;

 - Capital adequacy ratio;

-- o Risk weighted exposures for Credit Risk, Market Risk and Operational Risk;
+- Risk weighted exposures for Credit Risk, Market Risk and Operational Risk;

-- o Risk Weighted Exposures under each of 11 categories of Credit Risk;
+- Risk Weighted Exposures under each of 11 categories of Credit Risk;

-- o Total risk weighted exposure calculation table;
+- Total risk weighted exposure calculation table;

-- o Amount of NPAs (both Gross and Net)
+- Amount of NPAs (both Gross and Net)

 - Restructure/Reschedule Loan

 - Substandard Loan

 - Doubtful Loan

+- Loss Loan

+- NPA ratios

+- Gross NPA to gross advances

+- Net NPA to net advances

+- Movement of Non Performing Assets

+- o Write off of Loans and Interest Suspense

+- o Movements in Loan Loss Provisions and Interest Suspense

+- Details of Additional Loan Loss Provisions

+- Segregation of investment portfolio into Held for trading, Held to maturity and Available for sale category

-- Loss Loan - o NPA ratios - Gross NPA to gross advances - > Net NPA to net advances - Movement of Non Performing Assets - o Write off of Loans and Interest Suspense - o Movements in Loan Loss Provisions and Interest Suspense - o Details of Additional Loan Loss Provisions - Summary of the bank's internal approach to assess the adequacy of its capital to support current and future activities, if applicable; and - Summary of the terms, conditions and main features of all capital instruments, especially in case of subordinated term debts including hybrid capital instruments. - c.
-Banks within the scope of the framework that do not host a website are required to make the necessary arrangements to host a website by Poush end 2064. - d.
-Banks are required to report to NRB their capital adequacy computations, according to the format as specified in Annexure of this framework on a quarterly basis, within 30 days after the end of the quarter.
-All such returns has to be certified by the internal auditor of the bank.
+- Summary of the bank's internal approach to assess the adequacy of its capital to support current and future activities, if applicable; and

+- Summary of the terms, conditions and main features of all capital instruments, especially in case of subordinated term debts including hybrid capital instruments.

+- c.
+Disclosure requirements under this framework should also be published in the respective websites of the banks.
+Such disclosures of the banks should also be updated to reflect the capital adequacy position of the banks after the supervisory adjustments under the review process.
+Banks that do not host a website yet are required to make the necessary arrangements to host a website immediately.

+- d.
+Banks are required to report to NRB their capital adequacy computations, according to the format as specified in Annexure of this framework on a quarterly basis within 30 days after the end of the quarter or as required by NRB from time to time.
+All such returns has to be validated by the internal auditor of the bank.